 This hefty last mile delivery cost is the result of a lack of Vehicle routing problem(VRP) software.
 VRP finds you the most efficient routes so that operational costs will not get increase.
 So, by using the right VRP software, you would not have to bother about TSP.

-How TSP and VRP Combinedly Pile up Challenges?
+How TSP and VRP Combinedly Pile Up Challenges?

-The Travelling Salesman Problem is an optimization problem studied in graph theory and the field of operations research.
+The traveling Salesman Problem is an optimization problem studied in graph theory and the field of operations research.
 In this optimization problem, the nodes or cities on the graph are all connected using direct edges or routes.
-The weight of each edge indicates the distance covered on the route between two cities.
+The weight of each edge indicates the distance covered on the route between the two cities.

 The problem is about finding an optimal route that visits each city once and returns to the starting and ending point after covering all cities once.